Quantum Control and General Recursion beyond the Unitary Case: Introduction

-And conversely, if the input has the form $\ket{1}_\q \otimes \ket{\psi}$, the target input $\ket{\psi}$ is passed to $S_1$ and $S_0$ does not receive any input (see Figure~\ref{sfig1}).
+And conversely, if the input has the form $\ket{1}_\q \otimes \ket{\psi}$, the target input $\ket{\psi}$ is passed to $S_1$, and $S_0$ does not receive any input (see Figure~\ref{sfig1}).
 The action on superpositions is obtained by linearity.
 Therefore, it is necessary to define the action of programs both on regular inputs and on the empty input.
 Given that the transition system is probabilistic, it suffices to assign to each program a default transition: when the input is empty, this is the transition that occurs.
-Accordingly, transitions will have the form $[S,\ket{\psi}]\rightarrow (\ket{\psi'},\nu)$, where $S$ is a statement, $\ket{\psi}$ and $\ket{\psi'}$ are the input and output states, and $\nu$ is an additional bit stating whether this transition is the default one.
+Accordingly, transitions will have the form $[S,\ket{\psi}]_\Gamma \stackrel{\nu}{\to} \ket{\psi'}$, for some program statement $S$, input state $\ket{\psi}$, and output state $\ket{\psi'}$.
+The bit $\nu \in \{0,1\}$ indicates whether this transition is the default one, and the transition occurs with probability $\frac{\|\ket{\psi'}\|^2}{\|\ket{\psi}\|^2}$, if $\ket{\psi}\neq 0$ (probability $0$ otherwise).

-Then, the denotational semantics (Figure~\ref{fig:semantics_denotational_minimal}) is based on the concept of vacuum-extended operations~\cite{kristjansson_1,kristjansson}.
-A vacuum-extended operation is characterized by a pair $(\mathcal{C},F)$, where $\mathcal{C}$ is a quantum operation (i.e., a completely positive trace non-increasing linear map), and $F$ is a linear map called a \emph{transformation matrix}.
-Although it is not possible to define the quantum case operation on pairs of quantum operations (at least not in a way that is consistent with the definition on unitary maps)~\cite{badescu}, the quantum case is well-defined on quantum operation and transformation matrix pairs.
-This can be explained as follows: the quantum operations alone do not contain enough information to adequately define the quantum case, but the transformation matrix specifies all the necessary information about the implementation of the channel~\cite{grenoble_coherent_control,kristjansson}.
-Therefore, each program is interpreted as a pair $(\mathcal{C},F)$.
+The denotational semantics is described using coherent quantum operations.
+A coherent quantum operations is a pair $(\mathcal{C},F)$, where $\mathcal{C}$ is a quantum operation (i.e., a completely positive trace non-increasing linear map), and $F$ is a linear map called a \emph{transformation matrix}.
+Although it is not possible to define the quantum case operation on quantum operations only, the adjunction of a transformation matrix (interpreted as necessary information about the implementation of the quantum channel in \cite{grenoble_coherent_control,kristjansson}) carries sufficient additional information for well-defined quantum control.
+Therefore, the denotational semantics assigns to each program a pair $(\mathcal{C},F)$.